Skip to Main Content

 Creating a Data Management Plan

-Research is all about discovery, and the process of doing research sometimes requires you to shift gears and revise your intended path.
+Research is all about discovery, and doing research sometimes requires you to shift gears and revise your intended path.
 Your DMP is a living document that you may need to alter as the course of your research changes.
-Remember that any time your research plans change, you should review your DMP to make sure that it still meets your needs.
+Remember that any time your research plans change, you should review your DMP to ensure it meets your needs.

 The framework below, adapted from one developed by the Inter-University Consortium for Political and Social Research (ICPSR), shows one approach to the elements of a data management plan.